Most of us love holiday rituals and traditions like gift-giving, so it’s no wonder that 40% of consumers begin shopping before Halloween.

 Modern customers are savvy: It doesn’t take much time or effort to do research before making purchase decisions, so the deal-seeking is on its rise.
 And when it comes to closing seasonal sales, customer hesitation is your biggest enemy.
 Thus, it’s important to know how to create encourage your holiday shoppers to take the desired action immediately.

-Let’s talk about seven ways to drive Instagram sales this holiday season.
+Let’s talk about seven ways to increase holiday sales with Instagram:

 Believe it or not, time-limited offers and deals still work: Although people know this marketing tactic well, the fear of missing out (FOMO) effect has a great impact on them, so customers hasten to buy from you during a certain period of time to get a reward.
 Many brands get great results when they include scarcity.